Easy-to-Peel Eggs Recipe {Secret to Make the Perfect Hard-Boiled Eggs}

 Common Mistakes

-• The first common mistake people make is adding the eggs to already boiling water.
+• The first common mistake people make is adding cold eggs straight from the refrigerator into a pan of already boiling water.
 This shocks the eggs and increases the chance that they will crack.

 • This one is a big one.
-If you make deviled eggs or egg salad, then it will only be good at room temperature for two hours.
+If you make deviled eggs or egg salad from hard-cooked eggs, they will only be good at room temperature for two hours.
 If you are having a picnic or a party longer than that, then make sure you put it back in the fridge.
 Making this mistake can lead to food poisoning or other food borne illness.

 Peeled Hard Boiled Eggs on a plate with one egg cut in half and sprinkled with salt and pepper